 The structure of Heritage means it is uniquely well placed to encourage good relationships and offer pastoral support.
 Our small class sizes and being a relatively small school as a whole are, and will remain, intrinsic to who we are and the service we provide to our pupils.

-For Infants and Juniors, the class teacher is responsible for delivering pastoral support, together with the Head of Infants or Head of Juniors, and the School Counsellor.
-Seniors are supported by the Head of Seniors, specialist teachers, their Tutors, and the School Counsellor.
+For Infants and Juniors, the class teacher is responsible for delivering pastoral support, together with the Head of Infants or Head of Juniors.
+Seniors are supported by the Head of Seniors, specialist teachers, their Tutors.

 The Tutor System